mountassir/sspender/README.md

 - Run some tasks when the server recovers from suspend (not yet implemented).
 - Monitor network interfaces usage (not yet implemented).

-I searched around for a solution but could not find a program to fulfill all of my requirements, so I decided to write my own.
+I searched around for a solution but could not find a program that fulfilled all of my requirements, so I decided to write my own.

 I have been using sspender for a while now, deployed on few machines I got and it has served me very well.
 I am sharing this and the source code in case some else has similar requirements and needs.

 # Running environment:
-This has been developed and used in a machine running Ubuntu, I have not tested it in any other systems.
+This has been developed and used under Ubuntu, I have not tested it in any other systems.

 # Dependencies: